COVID 19 operational changes & Policy

-Following publication on 11.5.2020 of the 50 page government guidance published in May this year, we have put together a plan to open our sites during the COVID pandemic months for a smaller number of children than usual.
+Following the 50 page government guidance published in May this year, we have put together a plan to open our sites during the COVID pandemic months for a smaller number of children than usual.
 As a unique outdoor setting where most of the day is spent outside whatever the weather we are well placed to offer a Covid safe setting.

 We will constantly review the situation and for your peace of mind we will continue to offer full refunds or credit notes should we have to cease operating at anytime.

-- (At Slimbridge) install extra, temporary, outdoor, warm water hand wash stations.
+- Install extra, temporary, outdoor, warm water hand wash stations.

-- Remind children and display posters to catch it, kill it, bin it!
-We will provide free pocket tissues to all children.
+- Remind children and display posters to catch it, bin it, kill it!
+We will also provide free pocket tissues to all children.

-- Parents and carers must not congregate at drop off and pick up and will not be admitted inside but will be asked to leave their children with staff at the front gate and collect them at the gate at the end of the day.
+- Parents must not congregate at drop off and pick up and will not be admitted inside but will be asked to leave their children with staff at the front gate and collect them at the gate at the end of the day.
 Our experienced and super friendly staff will be waiting at the gate to welcome children and quickly settle them in for an action packed day.

 - If parents need to speak with staff they will be given a designated appointment and social distancing will be observed.

-- Parents and carers are asked to familiarize themselves with government guidance on travelling to settings, https://www.gov.uk/guidance/coronavirus-covid-19-safer-travel-guidance-for-passengers
+Parents are asked to familiarize themselves with government guidance on travelling to settings, https://www.gov.uk/guidance/coronavirus-covid-19-safer-travel-guidance-for-passengers

 - We will ask parents to support us by educating their children with good hygiene practice at home.